lopesivan/dpkg-buildpackage-docker/README.md

+Thid is a [FORK TEST]
 # Debian `dpkg-buildpackage` for Docker

 This software consists of two parts:

-1. A base Docker image `klokantech/dpkg-buildpackage` built automatically by Docker Hub from the `Dockerfile` in this repository.
+1. A base Docker image `lopesivan/dpkg-buildpackage` built automatically by Docker Hub from the `Dockerfile` in this repository.